Vivekchoudhary2/RISC-V-SoC-Tapeout-Program---VSD/Week2/README.md

 ## 🔹 What is a System on Chip (SoC)?
 A **System on Chip (SoC)** is the integration of complex functionalities onto a **single silicon chip**.

 Instead of using discrete multiple chips for CPU, memory, I/O, specialized processors and connecting them onto a PCB, a SoC consolidates them into one compact package.
-This makes SoCs **highly efficient**, **cost-effective**, and well-suited for **embedded systems** and **mobile devices**.

 ---